-

 Another neat feature is that it can be used to query the Active Directory based on richer criteria, such as the to find a list of locked user accounts.
 It however falls short in providing accurate information on last logons, as it does NOT query each DC, but instead relies on the approximation method which is based on the lastLogonTimeStamp attribute.

-Although Active Directory Administrative Center is not big on reports, I have found that when you compliment it with a dedicated Active Directory reporting tool, such as the Microsoft-endorsed Gold Finger, you can have a complete (well almost) Active Directory management and reporting solution at your disposal.
+Although Active Directory Administrative Center is not big on reports, I have found that when you compliment it with a dedicated Active Directory reporting tool, you can have a complete (well almost) Active Directory management and reporting solution at your disposal.

 You can open the Active Directory Administrative Center is one of two ways - you can either click Start, then select Administrative Tools, then click on Active Directory Administrative Center, or you can click Start, then click Run, and then type dsac.exe.